PortalSlot/Talos/README.md

 # Talos

 [Documentation](https://mccteam.github.io/) | [Download](#download) | [Usage](https://mccteam.github.io/guide/usage.html)

 </div>

 ## **About ℹ️**

-**Minecraft Console Client (MCC)** is a lightweight cross-platform open-source Minecraft TUI client for **Java** edition that allows you to connect to any Minecraft Java server, send commands and receive text messages in a fast and easy way without having to open the main Minecraft game.
+**Talos** is a lightweight private Java library for **Minecraft** java edition that allows you to connect to any Minecraft Java server, send packets in raw arrays of byte and receive byte arrays back in a fast and easy way without having to open the main Minecraft game.

 ## Download